 /config directory in the docker container).

--e HTTPS_PROXY=https://your.proxy.int.corp.com to the docker run command to configure a proxy.
+-e HTTPS_PROXY=https://your.proxy.int.corp.com to the docker run command to configure a proxy if required.

 Setting up croit